daltonschool/CS2-postoffice/CS2-postoffice/assignment.md

 You will write your code in the ACSLPostOffice.java class, using the functions that are sketched out therein.

-You should complete this assignment in pairs, using the [standard pair coding rules]()
+You should complete this assignment in pairs, using the [standard pair coding rules]().
+Pairs to be assigned by the TA.

 clone the repository here: